-How to create your own scrapbook
+How to make your own scrapbook

 To get started on your scrapbook you will need: